metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

 capabilities of the model.
 These two lists should be sorted in order of preference since ``metatrain`` will use these to determine, based on the user request and machines' availability, the optimal ``dtype`` and ``device`` for training.

+The ``__default_metadata__`` is a class attribute that can be used to provide references that will be stored in the exported model.
+The references are stored in a dictionary with keys ``implementation`` and ``architecture``.
+The ``implementation`` key should contain references to the software used in the implementation of the architecture, while the ``architecture`` key should contain references about the general architecture.

 The ``export()`` method is required to transform a trained model into a standalone file to be used in combination with molecular dynamic engines to run simulations.
 We provide